September 10, 2018, Monday, home to Gridley, CA via I-5, CA99: 121 miles

 I dealt with a bit of traffic through the Denver area, then was on the much less traveled country roads of Colorado.
 How I loved to be back in that open country and those lightly traveled roads!

 My first stop was Elizabeth, Colorado’s Walmart store where I planned to just pull in and have breakfast at the local Dale’s Diner.
 And there I discovered diesel selling at the nearby Murphy’s USA Station for just $2.93 per!
 I had very little room for fuel having just filled up in Cheyenne, but I had to have some of that cheap stuff!
 I filled the tank with just 17 gallons, and I was a happy camper.
 Next, I zapped a diet breakfast sandwich and peeled a little Clementine orange for breakfast.
 And I continued east.

 Happiness is finding “cheap” diesel.
-My happiness is tempered by my memory of 25¢ diesel back in my trucking days.
+My happiness is tempered by the memory of 25¢ diesel back in my trucking days.